Paolo-Maffei/xplproject/tieske.xPL_UPnP_gateway/trunk/UPnP-2-xPL_gateway/readme.txt

 original value.
 NOTE: the 'LastUpdate' type updates are for devices supporting multiple instances, the gateway will only handle the first.

+== Value requests ==
+To request a statevariable value, send a command message;

+upnp.basic
+{
+command = requestvalue
+id = <ID>
+[id = ...]
+}
+This will trigger a set of response messages with the variable values (see Value updates).
+There must be at least 1 ID in the command message and it can be the ID of either a; device, service or variable.
+In the first two cases all underlying variables will be reported.
+Caveat: UPnP does not provide a standard way of getting variable values, but it has a convention that methods to get a variable value are named as the variable name, prefixed with 'Get'.
+So this command will return the last received value for evented statevariables, and for non-evented statevariables if will look for a UPnP method called 'Get<variablename>' (with 1 parameter, direction OUT) and return the result of executing that method.

 == call methods ==
 To call a method on a device, use the following command message;